adammaj1/period_complex_quadratic_polynomial/README.md

 [Exponential mapping](https://en.wikibooks.org/wiki/Fractals/Computer_graphic_techniques/2D/plane#Exponential_map) helps to make it endlessly

+# other algorithms

+ solve these equations using numerical methods for solving polynomials - and even something simple such as Newton's method is going to converge a lot faster than finding the cycles just by iterating a single point (as is how bifurcations diagrams are usually made) under fc itself.
+Milo Brandt[math.stackexchange question: equations-for-mandelbrot-bifurcation-diagram?](https://math.stackexchange.com/questions/3994497/equations-for-mandelbrot-bifurcation-diagram?rq=1)

-# Algorithm by Claude Heiland-Allen
+## Algorithm by Claude Heiland-Allen

 What I do to create an image like the one you link, for f_c(z) = z^2 + c:
 * start iteration from $z_0 := 0$, with $m := \infty$